-Direct Line Group has moderate environmental risks, in particular physical climate risk related to the effects of natural catastrophes on its P&C insurance operations.
+Direct Line Group is moderately exposed to environmental risks, in particular physical climate risk related to the effects of natural catastrophes on its P&C insurance operations.
 The company has a good track record of managing this risk through pricing and reinsurance.
 As the frequency and severity of natural catastrophes increase over time, Direct Line and its peers could find mitigating this risk more challenging.